Anyline/mobile-ocr-documentation-anyline/source/index.md

 - colors contain alpha value, so there is no extra option for alpha

 <a name="iosConfig"> </a>
-## iOS Config of ModuleView
+## iOS Config

-There are two methods to add the view for the models availbale.
+There are two methods to add the view for the models available.

 <a name="iosConfigModuleViewCode"> </a>
-### 1. Configure the iOS ModuleView in Code
+### 1. Configure in Code

 The view exposes the following properties: